solo-io/workshops/gloo-edge/gloo-edge/README.md

 - Simplifying very large routing configurations for a single Virtual Service
 - Restricting ownership of routing configuration for a tenant to a subset of the whole Virtual Service.

-Let's rewrite our Virtual Service to delegate the routing to a Route Table.
+Let's rewrite your Virtual Service to delegate the routing to a Route Table.

 First resource is the delegated Route Table.
 Second resource is a Virtual Service.
 Notice that there is a new `delegateAction` referencing the just created Route Table.